PurityMunchkin/puritymuzorori/README.md

 ABOUT THIS WEBSITE :

 This is a simple basic website developed by Purity Muzorori.
-The purpose of this site was to highlight the important elements of HTML and CSS in this basic website, eg page links, Heading tags, Paragraph tags, Blockquote tags etc as you will find in the index.html file of the website folder.
+The purpose of this site was to highlight the important elements of HTML and CSS in this basic website.

+These include:

+CSS Backgrounds
+CSS Borders
+CSS user interface
+HTML Links
+HTML Formatting
+HTML Blocks
+HTML Attributes
+HTML Elements